joulook/Performance-Evaluation-of-Computer-Systems-Fall-2021/Simulation of MM1K Queue with an FCFS Service Order/README.md

 # Simulation of M/M/1/K Queue with an FCFS Service Order

 My 1st project was in the "Performance Evaluation of Computer Systems" course when I was in the 3rd semester of my master's at SUT.
-In this project, I simulated an M/M/1/K queue with an FCFS service order and compared its results with analytical methods.
+In this project, I simulated an M/M/1/K queue(length = 12) with an FCFS service order and compared its results with analytical methods.
 There are two assumptions for the waiting time function (Theta), Fixed and Exponential.
 In sum, this simulation gives us The possibility of blocked requests(P_b) and the possibility of missed deadline requests(P_b).

 ## Analytical formulas